HapticFinance/docs/content/governance.md

 ## How is Haptic governed?

 We use a governance model composed by a DAO, community members, early contributors and several councils elected by stakers in the protocol.
-Each council controls specific parts of the system, for example, the technical council manages the protocol updates multisig, while the treasury council funds incentives and manages treasury.
+Each council controls specific parts of the system, for example, the technical council manages the protocol updates multisig, while the Treasury council funds incentives and manages Treasury.

 ## Governance structure
 WIP